 You may want to just go ahead and plan on doubling this Bacon Wrapped Pork Tenderloin recipe because everyone who tries it is going to be asking for seconds, guaranteed.
 It's hard to believe such a lean cut of pork could be this melt-in-your-mouth tender and flavorful, but this baked pork tenderloin recipe delivers every time.

-All you have to do is make a quick rub, wrap the tenderloin in bacon, and bake!
-The sweet and savory brown sugar rub makes this recipe a cinch and you will spend less than 15 minutes on prep, with our easy bacon-wrapping instructions.
+The Perfect Brown Sugar Rub | The sweet and savory brown sugar rub makes this recipe a cinch and you will spend less than 15 minutes on prep, with our easy bacon-wrapping instructions.
 For more delicious pork recipes try our baked pork chops, pork chop brine, stuffed pork chops, and pork loin roast!

-The first thing you want to do is get your oven preheating to 400°F. The second thing you want to do is line a baking sheet, not once but twice, with aluminum foil.
+Preheat the Oven | The first thing you want to do is get your oven preheating to 400°F. The second thing you want to do is line a baking sheet, not once but twice, with aluminum foil.

-We will be cooking this pork tenderloin at 400°F in order to get that bacon crispy and all the way cooked through.
+Protect Your Pan | We will be cooking this pork tenderloin at 400°F in order to get that bacon crispy and all the way cooked through.
 However, because brown sugar is the main ingredient in the spice rub, you'll want to take extra precautions to protect your pan.
 As brown sugar melts (and potentially drips off the sides of your pork tenderloin), it could begin to burn onto the pan.
 To ensure no sugar comes in direct contact with the pan and clean-up stays as easy as possible, we recommend a double layer of aluminum foil!

-Once the oven is preheated and your pan prep is complete, it's time to move on to the rub.
+Make the Rub | Once the oven is preheated and your pan prep is complete, it's time to move on to the rub.
 For the rub, you will need brown sugar, smoked paprika, garlic powder, onion powder, salt, and pepper.
 Combine all of these ingredients in a small bowl and move it over to the pork tenderloin.

+Prep the Pork | Pat the pork tenderloin dry with a paper towel.
 Then, place the pork tenderloin on a work surface and sprinkle with a few tablespoons of the rub.
 Rub all over to get the sugar-spice mixture to adhere, and then you'll bring in the bacon.

-Starting up the tapered end of the pork tenderloin, begin tightly wrapping the pork with a piece of bacon, slightly overlapping the bacon with each turn.
+Wrap in Bacon | Starting up the tapered end of the pork tenderloin, begin tightly wrapping the pork with a piece of bacon, slightly overlapping the bacon with each turn.

 Once you get near the end of the first piece of bacon, you'll grab another piece, align it with the last loop of bacon, and fold the end of the first piece over the top of the second piece.
 Wrap the second piece just as you did before, continuing on until the entire pork tenderloin is fully wrapped in bacon.

-Transfer the pork tenderloin to the prepared baking sheet and sprinkle with a few more tablespoons of the brown sugar rub.
+Bake | Transfer the pork tenderloin to the prepared baking sheet and sprinkle with a few more tablespoons of the brown sugar rub.
 Gently rub and pat the spice mixture to adhere to the bacon and transfer the pan to the oven to bake for 35 to 40 minutes.
 Do not cover the tenderloin with aluminum foil before going into the oven; you want the hot oven air circulating around the bacon to crisp it up.

 Your pork tenderloin is fully cooked through once it reaches an internal temperature of 145°F. This temperature is best gauged using an instant-read meat thermometer.

-Allow the Bacon-Wrapped Pork Tenderloin to rest for about 10 minutes before slicing into it.
+Rest and Slice | Allow the Bacon-Wrapped Pork Tenderloin to rest for about 10 minutes before slicing into it.
 After the resting Time is up, dinner is ready for slicing and serving!
 Transfer the pork to a cutting board and use a sharp, serrated knife to cut the tenderloin into medallions.

 DO I HAVE TO REMOVE THE SILVER SKIN?